plbrault/CloudAlpha/docs/developer_guide.md

 	    </managers>
 	</CloudAlphaConfig>

 As you can see, it is divided in two main sections: services and managers.
-The *globalSettings* subsections define settings that are applicable to all instances of specified services or managers, and the *instances* subsections define instances of services and managers to create.
+The `globalSettings` subsections define settings that are applicable to all instances of specified services or managers, and the `instances` subsections define instances of services and managers to create.

-The configurator uses reflexion to apply the settings and create the instances.
-For example, it will search for a module named "dropbox" under cloudalpha.services, and will look for a settings module under this package, then for a subclass of *cloudalpha.settings.Settings* inside that module.
-It will finally use the *set* method of that class to apply the specified settings.
+The configurator uses reflection to apply the settings and create the instances.
+For example, it will search for a module named "dropbox" under `cloudalpha.services`, and will look for a settings module under this package, then for a subclass of `cloudalpha.settings.Settings` inside that module.
+It will finally use the `set` method of that class to apply the specified settings.

-The same happens with instances: to create the FTP instance, the configurator will look for a subclass of *Manager* in *cloudalpha.managers.ftp.manager*, then it will call its constructor with the specified *ftp\_username* and *ftp\_password* arguments.
+The same happens with instances: to create the FTP instance, the configurator will look for a subclass of `Manager` in `cloudalpha.managers.ftp.manager`, then it will call its constructor with the specified `ftp_username` and `ftp_password` parameters.

+### How to Use the DataStore

+The `Datastore` is a singleton specified in the `cloudalpha.datastore` module.
+It allows the services and managers to store persistent key-value pairs that will be available in the future to instances with the same `unique_id` values.

+The following code snippet shows how to use it:

+	from cloudalpha.account import Account
+	from cloudalpha.datastore import DataStore

+	class ExampleAccount(Account):
+		def authenticate(self):
+			access_token = DataStore().get_value(self.unique_id, "access_token")
+			if not access_token:
+				access_token = ask_user_for_token()
+				DataStore().set_value(self.unique_id, "access_token", access_token)

 ### Dummy Service and Commandline Manager